calmm-js/partial.lenses/README.md

 ### Isomorphisms

-Aside from lenses, there is support for isomorphisms.
+The focus of an isomorphism is the whole data structure rather than a part of it.
 A lens, `iso`, is an isomorphism iff the following equations hold for all `x` and `y` in the domain and range, respectively, of the lens:

 ```jsx
 L.set(iso, L.get(iso, x), undefined) = x